Parametric-resonance entangling gates with a tunable coupler: Experimental results

-\textbf{Experimental results.} The device is fabricated using standard lithographic techniques on a high resistivity Si wafer which is then diced into individual chips.
+The device is fabricated using standard lithographic techniques on a high resistivity Si wafer that is then diced into individual chips.
 The superconducting circuit components, including the qubit capacitor pads, Nb ground planes, signal routing, coplanar waveguides and readout resonators, are defined with an etching procedure \cite{Ani2019}.
-The Josephson junctions in the SQUID loops of the transmon qubits are then fabricated through double angle evaporation of Al.
+The Josephson junctions in the superconducting quantum interference device loops of the transmon qubits are then fabricated through double angle evaporation of Al.

 The frequencies of the qubits ($\omega_1/2\pi = 3.173-3.803$ GHz, $\omega_2/2\pi = 3.207-3.862$ GHz) are tuned by applying an external magnetic flux through their SQUID loops.
-Single qubit X and Y rotations are performed with on-resonance 60 ns DRAG\cite{Motzoi10} Gaussian-shaped microwave pulses applied through dedicated drive lines.
+Single qubit X and Y rotations are performed with on-resonance 60 ns derivative removal by adiabatic gate \cite{Motzoi10} Gaussian-shaped microwave pulses applied through dedicated drive lines.
 The tunable coupler has symmetric junctions and has a maximum frequency of $\omega_c/2\pi = 5.915$ GHz.
 Qubit and tunable coupler frequencies are tuned with dedicated on-chip flux bias lines.
-Readout is performed with coplanar waveguide resonators inductively connected to a common feed line and operated in the dispersive regime.
+Readout is performed with coplanar waveguide resonators inductively connected to a common feed line and operated in the dispersive regime (see the experimental setup in Appendix \ref{Experimental_setup}).

 We first characterize the net qubit-qubit coupling strength $\tilde g_{01}$ by measuring the energy exchange between $|10\rangle$ and $|01\rangle$ as a function of the coupler flux bias.
 Both the qubits and the coupler are parked at their maximum frequencies while idling.
 To measure the energy exchange, we prepare $|01\rangle$ by applying a $\pi$ pulse followed by a modulated flux pulse $\Phi_{e2}$ ($\omega_p/2\pi = 300\ \mathrm{MHz}$) on qubit 2 to bring the two qubits into resonance for a variable pulse duration $\tau$ [see Fig~\ref{fig:g01}(a)].
 During the parametric modulation, the qubit-qubit coupling strength is varied by tuning the coupler frequency with a fast flux pulse, $\Phi_{ec}(\tau) = \Phi_{\rm dc,c}+\Phi_{\rm c}u(\tau)$, where $\Phi_{\rm c}$ is the amplitude of the flux pulse and $u(\tau)$ is the pulse envelope.
-The populations of the two qubits are measured as a function of the RF flux pulse duration $\tau$ and the amplitude $\Phi_{c}$ of the DC flux pulse applied to the coupler [Fig.~\ref{fig:g01}(b)].
+The populations of the two qubits are measured as a function of the rf flux pulse duration $\tau$ and the amplitude $\Phi_{c}$ of the dc flux pulse applied to the coupler [Fig.~\ref{fig:g01}(b)].